dart-lang/sdk/runtime/vm/service/service.md

 ```
 class Timeline extends Response {
   // A list of timeline events.
+No order is guarenteed for these events; in particular, these events may be unordered with respect to their timestamps.
   TimelineEvent[] traceEvents;

   // The start of the period of time in which traceEvents were collected.